bttan-uom/projectxy/README.md

   - [File] patient ui.xd

 Deliverable-2
-  - Heroku App with one working component: patient can add a record, clinician can view that record.
+  - Heroku App with one working component:
+    -  patient can add a record, clinician can view that record.
 Record is highlighted in clinicians UI if it is over the threshold.

 Deliverable-3
-  - Empty
+  - In progress

 # Contributors
+- Brad Tan
+- Ash Zhang
 - Rory Healy
-- Ash Zhang
-- Brad Tan
 - Arpan Patel